ali-alhusseini/traffic-manager/README.md

 # Traffic Manager
 `C` `Deadlocks` `Semaphores` `OS Synchronization`
 ## Overview
-Traffic Manager is a C program designed as part of a school project on dealock and synchronization concepts in Operating Systems.
+Traffic Manager is a C program designed as part of a school project on deadlock and synchronization concepts in Operating Systems.

 ## Description